 Despite having a slightly smaller sensor, the T4i offers a higher resolution of 17.9 megapixels, compared with 6.3 MP of the 10D.
 This megapixels advantage comes at the cost of a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 4.31μm versus 7.38μm for the 10D).
 However, it should be noted that the T4i is much more recent (by 9 years and 3 months) than the 10D, and its sensor will have benefitted from technological advances during this time that make it possible to gather light more efficiently.

-The T4i has on-sensor phase detect pixels, which results in fast and reliable autofocus acquisition even during video recording.
+The T4i has on-sensor phase detect pixels, which results in fast and reliable autofocus acquisition even during live view operation.

 Consistent information on actual sensor performance is available from DXO Mark for many cameras.
 This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
 Of the two cameras under consideration, the T4i has a markedly higher DXO score than the 10D (overall score 5 points higher), which will translate into better image quality.
 The advantage is based on 0.6 bits higher color depth, 0.3 EV in additional dynamic range, and 0.3 stops in additional low light sensitivity.
 The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.

 |Canon T4i«||APS-C||17.9||5184||3456||1080/30p||21.7||11.2||722||62||Canon T4i|